-- To complete the programme, we ask for your full commitment to the range of activities provided by the programme. - Attendance is compulsory for all elements so that you (and in turn your teams and wider organisation) get the most from the programme.
-Please see our attendance and completion policy. - Please speak to your manager and colleagues regarding these commitments and ensure that they are aware of when you will be attending to manage any potential conflicts. - If you anticipate any issues with this during your time on the programme, please contact us via our online helpdesk. - Frontline is committed to providing a safe learning environment for everyone involved in the Pathways programme.
-We support a culture of reciprocal respect and will not tolerate discrimination or harassment in any form.
-We expect all leaders to commit to the principles and behaviours set out by the Pathways programme leader charter and the training and events code of behaviour and ask that you familiarise yourself with these ahead of starting the programme.
+- To complete the programme, we ask for your full commitment to the range of activities provided by the programme. - Attendance is compulsory for all elements so that you (and in turn your teams and wider organisation) get the most from the programme. - Please speak to your manager and colleagues regarding these commitments and ensure that they are aware of when you will be attending to manage any potential conflicts. - If you anticipate any issues with this during your time on the programme, please contact us via Zendesk. - We ask for feedback regularly throughout our programmes which is all completely anonymous.
+We will ask explicit questions about diversity and inclusion and would like to encourage all leaders to be as candid and constructive as possible so that we (the programme and the team) can continue to ensure the best possible programme experience and impact.